ChocoShell/twitch-chat-log-analyzer/README.md

 - [x] Implement [Burst Detection](https://nikkimarinsek.com/blog/kleinberg-burst-detection-algorithm)
     - Note: Wasn't very useful because it didn't give weights to burst.
 It gives a levels for higher bursts so some weight calculation can be made.
 Good for creating clips though.
     - Note: Used the FIRST algo in the paper, not the second one created by poster.
+- [ ] Create Word Cloud of comments

 NLP Ideas